 - Attempt to make contact during the summer to plan the upcoming year will help ease some anxiety about meeting for the first time.

-Be open with your roommate, and always communicate your needs; be responsive to your roommate, recognizing that she is changing too.
+While we assist in placing students based on similarities, we encourage and empower residents to communicate with their roommate to create the best and most respectful living environments for themselves.
+Be open with your roommate, and always communicate your needs; be responsive to your roommate, recognizing that they are adjusting to a new space.
 Expect the best!
-The communication skills you can develop in an effective roommate relationship are among the most valuable skills you will gain for your personal and professional life.
+The communication skills you can develop in an effective roommate relationship are among the most valuable skills you will gain for your personal and professional life while in college.